rohitgarg025/cheat-sheet-database/README.md

 # cheat-sheet-database
-An Awesome Database containing database of cheat sheets
+An Awesome Database of Cheat Sheets

 ---